Sushi Akira

 Placing Sushi Akira in the New York Counter Tradition

 New York's sushi counter scene now runs wide enough that comparison requires some specificity.
-At the city's leading end, the counters with documented Michelin recognition and multi-month advance booking periods form a small, identifiable peer group.
+At the city's leading end, a small peer group sets the pace.
 Below that, a larger set of serious operations competes on fish quality, counter format, and neighbourhood positioning.
 The Upper East Side has enough density of high-income residential dining demand that a counter at this address is playing to a specific local audience as much as drawing destination visitors from across the city.

 That puts Sushi Akira in a different competitive frame than the midtown Japanese concentration around Masa or the downtown counters that attract a younger dining crowd.
 Restaurants including Atomix and Le Bernardin anchor the city's highest-tier tasting format across French and Korean traditions; Sushi Akira's neighbourhood positioning suggests a more local-access proposition, even if the format discipline is shared with grander addresses.